 - screening at-risk women for cervical cancer or breast cancer.

 Around 47% of New Zealanders experience some form of mental illness at some time in their life.
 From the 1970s there was a new focus on programmes that promoted mental wellness, rather than just treating illness.
-Because Māori and Pacific Island people have higher rates of mental illness, programmes and services have been developed to support these groups.
+Because Māori and Pacific Island people have higher rates of mental illness than other groups, programmes and services to support them were developed.

-Each year, more people die from suicide than from car crashes.
-Suicide prevention is a major current public health concern.
+More people die by suicide each year than in car crashes.
+Suicide prevention is a major public health concern.

 Social and ethnic factors